alialucas7/pyFlowDetect/README.md

 ## Install | Instalacion
 ### Linux
-In the project clone folder run
+In the folder where the repository was cloned, run
 ```bash
 pyenv virtualenv 3.10.12 py_flow_detect
 ```